cooklang/cooklang-org/content/app/_index.md

 Features:
 - Read recipe files written in the .cook markup language.
-- Import recipes from the community recipe repository.
+- Import recipes from the community recipe repository (via Cook CLI).
 - Create meal plans for each week, and then generate a shopping list.
 - Export shopping lists to email.